xfce-mirror/mousepad/README.md

 # mousepad

-Mousepad is a simple test editor for the [Xfce](https://www.xfce.org).
+Mousepad is a simple text editor for the [Xfce](https://www.xfce.org).

 **Mousepad** aims to be an easy-to-use and fast editor.
 Our target is an editor for quickly editing text files, not a development environment or an